-Conduct a full investigation into the pattern of lockdowns at FCI Thomson, including the facility's justification for them and their impact on mental health, physical health, and all of the issues mentioned previously.

-Investigate the ongoing issue of denied FSA credits and take corrective action to ensure inmates are receiving the programming and credits they are entitled to by law.

-3. Require the facility to establish a clear and transparent policy on communication during lockdowns, including access to phone calls, email, and legal correspondence.

-4. Address the ongoing issues of food quality, medical care, and laundry services during lockdowns.

-5. Provide a formal written response with findings and proposed solutions within 21 calendar days from the date of this letter.

-6. Contemplate a change of executive or other staff at the facility, given the current leadership's apparent inability to maintain normal operations.
+- Conduct a full investigation into the pattern of lockdowns at FCI Thomson, including the facility's justification for them and their impact on mental health, physical health, and all of the issues mentioned previously. - 2.
+Investigate the ongoing issue of denied FSA credits and take corrective action to ensure inmates are receiving the programming and credits they are entitled to by law. - 3.
+Require the facility to establish a clear and transparent policy on communication during lockdowns, including access to phone calls, email, and legal - correspondence.
+4. Address the ongoing issues of food quality, medical care, and laundry services - during lockdowns.
+5. Provide a formal written response with findings and proposed solutions within 21 calendar days from the date of this letter. - Calendar days from the date of this fetter.
+Contemplate a change of executive or other staff at the facility, given the current leadership's apparent inability to maintain normal operations.